realityforge/replicant-example/README.md

 * Handle scenario where session goes away.
 Gracefully handle re-authentication etc.
 * Document how this all works together!
 * Rework AbstractTyrellSessionManager so that SubscriptionServiceEJB need not extend it.
-* Experiment with css styling of gwt widgets.